 Grade I gliomas usually occur in children and can often be removed with surgery.
 They do not invade the surrounding, healthy brain cells.
 If removed completely, such tumors can be cured.
 An example of a Grade I glioma is a pilocytic astrocytoma.

-Malignant (cancerous) gliomas grow more quickly and are either graded as Grade III or Grade IV.
+Malignant (cancerous) gliomas grow more quickly and are either Grade III or Grade IV.
 Examples of Grade III gliomas are anaplastic astrocytoma, anaplastic oligodendroglioma and anaplastic ependymoma.
-The most common type of Grade IV glioma is glioblastoma.
+The most frequently diagnosed Grade IV glioma is glioblastoma.

-Grade II, II and IV tumors tend to be highly invasive and they cannot be cured with surgery alone.
+Grade II, III and IV tumors tend to be highly invasive and they cannot be cured with surgery alone.